jovotech/jovo-framework/docs/handlers.md

 ```

 It is also possible to use the `@Global` convenience decorator for this.

-> The @Global decorator is not implemented yet

 ```typescript
 import { Global, Handle } from '@jovotech/framework';